2018 Franco-Ontarian Black Thursday: Black Thursday

 In June 2018, Ford unveiled his first cabinet, naming Caroline Mulroney as Minister of Francophone Affairs and demoting the Ministry of Francophone Affairs from full-fledged ministry down to an office.
 In July, the Ford government sent out a press release affirming its intention to promote the UOF, however, the government received some criticism after its initial Throne Speech failed to contain a single word in French or even a mention of the UOF.
 In mid-September, the university announced the first four bachelor's degree programmes it would offer.

 On 23 October 2018, Mulroney met secretly with the rectors of the University of Ottawa, Laurentian University, and the president of the Collège Boréal.
 During the meeting, they discussed abandoning the Université de l'Ontario français and increasing funds for the three universities in its place.
-Frémont had previously privately opposed the creation of l'UOF under the previous Liberal government.
+The rector of uOttawa, Jacques Frémont, had previously privately opposed the creation of l'UOF under the previous Liberal government.

 On 15 November 2018, the government announced that, as a part of a number of budget cuts, the office of the French Language Services Commissioner and the soon-to-be-opened Université de l'Ontario français would both be eliminated in their entireties.